Odion100/SystemLynx/README.md

 Service.module("Users", Users);
 ```

-In the code above we assigned an object to the variable `Users` and gave it an add method.
-The `Service.module(name, constructor/object)` function takes the name assigned to the object as the first argument and the object itself as the second argument.
+In the code above we assigned an class to the variable `Users` and gave it an add method.
+The `Service.module(name, constructor/class` function takes the name assigned to the class as the first argument and the class itself as the second argument.

-Alternatively, you can use a constructor function instead of an object as the second argument.
+Alternatively, you can use a constructor function instead of an class as the second argument.
 In the example below we create another **Module** called "Orders".
 This time we use a constructor function as the second argument of the to **Service.module** function.
-The `this` value is the initial instance of the **Module** object.
-Every method added to the `this` value will be accessible when the object is loaded by a **SystemLynx Client**.
+The `this` value is the initial instance of the **Module** class.
+Every method added to the `this` value will be accessible when the class is loaded by a **SystemLynx Client**.
 Note: **Module** methods can be synchronous or asynchronous functions.

 ```javascript
 const { Service } = require("systemlynx");